Geordie's Magic Elixir Mixir

 Creatine Monohydrate — 4 ml/day (3g)

 Not a spice, but earns its place.
-Combined with resistance training, 3g/day for 12+ weeks yields ~1.4 kg of additional lean mass and improved fall-risk metrics in older adults (endorsed by the Society for Sarcopenia).
-A 2024 meta-analysis (Frontiers in Nutrition) found cognitive benefits for memory, attention, and processing speed, especially under sleep deprivation.
+Combined with resistance training, 3g/day for 12+ weeks yields ~1.4 kg of additional lean mass and improved measures of muscle function in older adults (creatine plus exercise is recognised in sarcopenia-management guidance).
+A 2024 meta-analysis (Frontiers in Nutrition) found cognitive benefits for memory, attention, and processing speed, though its conclusions have since been contested.
 Vegetarians may see greater cognitive benefit (Benton & Donohoe, 2011, British J Nutrition).
 Important: creatine without exercise does nothing for muscle.
-Choose high-purity product — a study of 33 supplements found half exceeded contaminant limits.
+Choose high-purity product — an analysis of 33 supplements (Moret et al., 2011) found ~44% exceeded the creatinine contaminant limit.

 - Greger: What Is Creatine?